Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 Features To Consider When Choosing An Inflatable Fishing Yak

-Stability can be an important feature to look for, especially on a fishing yak where you’re likely to need to move around to grab your gear or even stand up.
+Stability can be an important feature to look for, especially on fishing kayaks, where you’re likely to need to move around to grab your gear or even stand up.

-Many of them can also be used in a range of conditions, which can give them an advantage over hard shell vessels, as they tend to have a combination of both secondary stability for rough water and primary stability for flatwater.
+Many inflatable fishing kayaks can also be used in a range of conditions, which can give them an advantage over hardshell vessels, as they tend to have a combination of both secondary stability for rough water and primary stability for flatwater.

 If the thought of a sinking kayak sends shivers down your spine, then consider opting for a ‘yak with at least several air chambers.

-The more chambers, the less likely you are to be sat on board watching the river, lake or sea rise up!
+The more chambers in the inflatable design, the more buoyant the boat will be.
 You really want to be looking out for multiple chambers if you aren’t a great swimmer and/or have the kids with you out far from dry land.

-- Of course, no matter how many chambers your kayak has, always wear a life jacket!
+- Of course, no matter how many chambers your kayak has, always wear a coast guard approved life jacket!

 Now this is a tricky one that has a lot of variables.